 YOU DO NOT NEED MORE BINS!

-In the past, when I would get fed up with my insane clutter, I would head out to Target or Hobby Lobby for some organizational supplies.
-I used to have a bin for super heroes, a bin for little people, a bin for princess pets and a bin for hot wheels…I really could go on.
-I even had a bin for bins!
+Prior to our journey into minimalism, I would frequently get fed up with my insane clutter and head to Target or Hobby Lobby for some organizational supplies.
+We used to have a bin for super heroes, a bin for little people, a bin for princess pets and a bin for hot wheels…I really could go on.
+We even had a bin for bins!

 My kids never cared to remember which toy went in which bin.
 They were required to pick up, but it looked more like a couple of chipmunks frantically packing their cheeks for the winter.
 It was all just shoved anywhere they could fit it.
 I would regularly spend an entire morning dividing them up and putting them back where they belonged.
 I would then walk away feeling so accomplished.